oneeve8/kobble-data/content/Tutorial2.md

 ***

-To add a video, the Markdown syntax is
+To add a video, the Markdown syntax is brackets with the video description, followed by the video embed URL

 Lets review some of the icons in Kobble.